The growing value of XR in Healthcare in the United Kingdom

 XR refers to Extended Reality and covers Augmented Reality (AR), Mixed Reality (MR) and Virtual Reality (VR), haptics, interfaces, platforms and software and will often be referred to as immersive technologies within the context of this report.
 The healthcare sector referred to covers health and social care in public and private services, in clinical and non-clinical settings.

 The report has been developed in partnership with NHSX, Health Education England Technology Enhanced Learning Team, UKRI Audience of the Future Challenge, NIHR Mental Health Medtech Cooperative (MindTech) and Rescape.
-It has been supported by the Sheffield Hallam University Impact VR Research lab and the XR Safety Initiative (XRSI) whose collective support has been critical in making this report happen.
+It has been supported by the Sheffield Hallam University Impact VR Research lab and the X Reality Safety Intelligence (XRSI) whose collective support has been critical in making this report happen.
 The report was also supported by a business donation from Pfizer Limited.
 The report findings will help government and public health services make informed decisions about future strategies to ensure the UK is in the best position to fully exploit the potential of XR in healthcare today and ultimately improve patient outcomes and the quality of people’s lives into the future.